gylu/d_coding_challenge/README.md

 # Thoughts on  Runtime

 Runtime is O(n^2\*k).
 Where n is the total number of segments and k is average length of the segment.
 The n^2 term comes from the all-pairs matching.
 The k comes from the Boyer-Moore string search.
 Perhaps the n^2 can be avoided if substrings were hashed and looked up.
 But since it's "more than" half of a substring that will match another string (not exactly half), this means all possible substrings more than half would need to be hashed.
 That's potentially n\*k hashes (or 5000, which is greater than n^2, where n=50).
-There might be ways to transform the string to a frequency domain and/or cluster and group the segments by similarity and only search through similar groups, but that is a little too advanced for the scope of this challenge.
+There might be ways to transform the string to a frequency domain and/or cluster and group the segments by similarity and only search through similar groups or do some sort of graph search, but that is a little too advanced for the scope of this challenge.
 So currently, it doesn't seem that the n^2 term is avoidable.

 # Explaination on other parts of the code